Evaluating Long-Term Memory for Long-Context Question Answering: Conclusions and future work

 For knowledge-intensive and long-context tasks, semantic memory is essential, but the best implementation should be determined based on use cases, scalability requirements, efficiency constraints, and data structure.
 Our findings show that, for less powerful models, complex approaches like A-Mem do not work at the best of their potential.
 Additionally, though more efficient than full-context prompting at inference time, A-Mem is more resource-intensive than RAG to construct, it remains effective for stable data that can benefit from clustering, but would become inefficient when memory requires frequent updates.
 Procedural memory, in this implementation, appears less suited to QA tasks but may prove valuable for planning or tool-use scenarios.
+Additionally, the results on QMSum show that it can help with transfer learning.
 In alignment with previous findings \cite{shinn2023reflexion, zhao2024expel}, episodic memory seems particularly valuable in enabling models to learn from both positive and negative experiences for complex QA tasks such as the adversarial one.

 Taken together, our results show the impact of different types of memory-augmentation for knowledge-intensive tasks in smaller-scale LLMs.
-At the same time, they highlight directions for future research: validating results on real-world dialogue data, extending evaluation to multi-turn coherence, and developing selective, adaptive, metacognitively informed memory mechanisms.
+At the same time, they highlight directions for future research: extending evaluation to multi-turn coherence and developing selective, adaptive, metacognitively informed memory mechanisms.
 Future works should investigate agentic approaches to selecting experience examples, removing the need for fixed update schedules, and how the selection of positive or negative examples for episodic and procedural memory affects overall results.
 Comparing such non-parametric, memory-based adaptation with reinforcement learning methods may further illuminate how LLMs can learn not just from data, but from their own experiences.